Evidence for goodness of fit in Karl Pearson chi-squared statistics: More examples of evidence for goodness of fit

 Table~\ref{table3} summarizes the performance of the above described procedure for finding evidence for normality by listing sample means and standard deviations $\overline T(s_T)$ of the evidence for uniformity (\ref{eqn:biasadjevideq}) of the selected equiprobable $r$ cells, using Definition~\ref{def2} with $k=1/2$.

-The parameters of the approximating chi-square distribution are $\nu =r-3$ and $\lambda_0.$ The value of $m_0$ is important for it gives the maximum expected evidence if the data are indeed normally distributed, and this $m_0$ is known prior to computing the evidence $T=T_{\lambda _0,ba}(S)$.
+The parameters of the approximating chi-square distribution are $\nu =r-3$ and $\lambda_0.$ {The maximum expected evidence $m_0$ defined by (\ref{eqn:maxexpevid}) } is important for it gives the expected evidence if the data are indeed normally distributed, and this $m_0$ is known prior to computing the evidence $T=T_{\lambda _0,ba}(S)$.
 When the simulated data are from any normal distribution, the sample mean of $T$-values are indeed close to the maximum value $m_0$.

-The logistic distribution is very close to the normal, so one would expect the corresponding entries in the next column to be similar.
+The logistic distribution is very close to the normal \cite{staudte2017}, so one would expect the corresponding entries in the next column to be similar.
 However the mean evidences are reduced by more than 50\% for the logistic, so if one obtains strong evidence (say $T\geq 5$) for normality which is much less than $m_0$, one knows that it is really strong evidence for a distribution that is close to the normal.
 The same phenomenon occurs for Student-$t$ distributions with \df\; larger than five, while the evidence is negative for \df \,less than 5.
 Evidence for normality for the case \df \ equal to 5 is negligible or negative as shown in the table.
-This is also the case for the Laplace and many asymmetric distributions not tabled here.
+This is also the case for the Laplace and many asymmetric distributions not tabled here. {For a new look at the closeness of shapes of distributions in a location-scale free context, see \cite{staudte2017,staudte2018}.}